 The scale factor of a drawing is the value that text and other scale sensitive entities in the drawing use to be the correct size on the plotted drawing.
 In AutoCADŽ variables like DIMSCALE and LTSCALE use the scale factor of the drawing to determine the size of dimensions and dashed lines in a drawing.
-Many of the APS commands rely on a scale factor variable to aid in the correct sizing of entities in a drawing.
+Many of the Software commands rely on a scale factor variable to aid in the correct sizing of entities in a drawing.
 Blocks, text, and architectural symbols are a few of the things that rely on such a variable.

-The APS commands use a variable named "SCA_KLH#".
+The Software commands use a variable named "SCA_KLH#".
 This variable is set when a drawing is opened by setting itself to the value of AutoCAD's DIMSCALE system variable.
 This variable is also set by the DWGSETUP command.

 To calculate a drawing scale you simply perform the following: